garrandall/popular-music-data/tracks/some-things-you-never-get-used-to-diana-ross-the-supremes.md

 I'll never get used to!
 I've gotten used to not listenin' for familiar sounds You use to make
-Now i'm trying to get out of the habit
+Now I'm trying to get out of the habit
 Of calling your name first thing when I awake.
 Look here!
 It's like a child's first steps